XavierWww/Encryption-Calculator/An Encryption Calculator/README.md

 ###	Reference
 https://simewu.com/des.
 It's a reference about DES encryption.

-If you have any problem with our project, please contact with us in time.
-Thank you!
-My e-mail address is: wwwwwux@163.com
+If you have any problems with my project, please feel free to contact me via [xavier.wu@connect.ust.hk].Thank you!